FOGProject/fog-docs/README.md

 ```

 Titles go with top level title pages that match the root folder structure.
-These are only listed in the main index.rst page.
-There may be times when using the top level title is needed to break out a section further but we don't have an example of that yet.
+These are only listed in the main index.rst page and at that to be the title at the very top of the documentation tree that everything else is under.
+This may need to be used for breaking out sections further but not yet known.

 ### SubTitle/Heading 2